xkLi-Allen/SGU/README.md

-# GUIM
+# SGU

 ### Introduction

-This code is the implementation of  GUIM
+This code is the implementation of  SGU

 ### Code Strcuture

 ```
 .
-├── GUIM
+├── SGU
 │   ├── config.py
 │   ├── data
 │   ├── dataset